owulveryck/owulveryck.github.io/content/post/knative-part1.md

 [^8]: _time can run backward locally, as long as the process doesn't depend strongly on what happens around it._ Mark Burgess - [Bigger, Faster, Smarter - Episode 1](https://youtu.be/lDFQiS9T_xk?t=2598)

-### Event-based architecture
+### Event-driven architecture

-Event-based architecture is an example of design that allows weakly coupling in a process-pipeline, allowing data to flow asynchronously from a process to another.
+Event-driven architecture is a set of models that allows weakly coupling in a process-pipeline.

+Basically, a process emits an event in a communication channel, and this event is received by any process listening on the same channel.

+Back to our AI system TODO

 ### Separate the infrastructure from the application